Lu-Tze-Jr/socks-proxy-helper/README.md

 ### completion-socks-proxy.bash

 As a bonus, there's a completion script for bash - this completes options/flags as well as proxy hosts.
 This should be sourced before you try executing the main script, preferably in your bash login setup.
 Especially useful if you have a bunch of different hosts/proxies defined.

+## Installation

+Move `find-socks-proxies.sh` and `socks-proxy.sh` into your $PATH, and put `completion-socks-proxy.bash` where it will be automatically sourced upon login.